Fruit Sage

 Perennial

 Fruit sage here is the pineapple-scented Salvia elegans crowd-pleaser: scarlet late-season tubes that make hummingbirds insufferably smug.
 Leaves smell like candy propaganda and taste mild-sweet in teas and syrups.
-In subtropical and tropical Americas it often dies to the roots in a rude freeze then returns like nothing happened — mulch the crown and stop acting shocked. ☀️💧 Sun and Water Requirements: - Full sun for dense growth and flowers; light afternoon shade reduces wilt in brutal August. - Average garden soil with decent drainage; steady moisture beats boom-bust drought cycling. - Container culture: upsize pots before it hits root-bound drama. ✂️ Methods to Propagate: - Softwood cuttings: take tips in warm months, root in perlite/peat under humidity. - Division: split established clumps in spring as shoots emerge.
+In subtropical and tropical Americas it often dies to the roots in a rude freeze then returns like nothing happened — mulch the crown and stop acting shocked.
+Full sun for dense growth and flowers; light afternoon shade reduces wilt in brutal August.
+Average garden soil with decent drainage; steady moisture beats boom-bust drought cycling.
+Container culture: upsize pots before it hits root-bound drama.
+Softwood cuttings: take tips in warm months, root in perlite/peat under humidity.
+Division: split established clumps in spring as shoots emerge.
+Snip leaves and tender tips before flowering for mildest tea flavor -- post-bloom foliage turns sharper.
+Pick scarlet flower tubes at full color for syrups; use same day or refrigerate briefly.
+Dry small bundles upside down in shade; strip when crisp and store airtight out of direct sun.

 Good Neighbors